Object Fidelity Diffusion for Remote Sensing Image Generation: Appendix

 The proposed OF-Diff injects object shape masks extracted from the image layout as controllable conditions into the diffusion model, which effectively enhances object fidelity and improves the generation of small objects.
-However, this also makes the model heavily dependent on the quality of the extracted shape masks.
-If the obtained masks are already distorted, the resulting generated images will likewise fail to achieve satisfactory quality.
+However, this also makes the model dependent on the quality of the extracted shape masks.
+We analyze the impact of a distorted mask on the model's generated results.
+Specifically, we selected cases such as objects under heavy occlusion to examine the model's generation performance.
+Based on the analysis results in Figure\ref{fig:fail_mask}, we found that even under severe occlusion conditions, ESGM still demonstrates strong object mask extraction and generation capabilities.
+However, when the generated mask shape exhibits certain anomalies, it does produce objects matching that distorted shape.
+Nevertheless, this does not affect the overall FID and trainability of the generated images.
+Although the shapes we currently extract may exhibit edge anomalies in the object mask due to occlusion and other issues, complete errors are extremely rare.